mlcommons/training/large_language_model/nemo/README.md

 ### Steps to download and verify data

 The current codebase is still using GPT3's train/val datasets and SentencePieceModel tokenizer.
-Please refer to [GPT3 instructions](https://github.com/mlcommons/training/tree/master/large_language_model/megatron-lm#preprocessed-data-download) to download preprocessed datasets and SPM checkpoints.
+Please refer to [GPT3 instructions](https://github.com/mlcommons/training/tree/master/large_language_model/megatron-lm#preprocessed-data-download) to download **the raw C4 dataset** that we can preprocess later.

 ### Steps to run and time